What to plant in February — the best flowers, fruit and vegetables to sow this month

 Not sure why cucumbers are on our list of what to plant in February?
 Well, while they are usually sown in a propagator between March and April, Christopher says you can start them off indoors this month if your greenhouse is heated.

-'Cucumbers are actually one of those crops that are better off being sown indoors, as they can be started off earlier to get an earlier crop – and successful germination is far more likely, too,' he adds.
+Plus, learning how to grow cucumbers is easier than it sounds.
+'Cucumbers are actually one of those crops that are better off being sown indoors, as they can be started off earlier to get an earlier crop — and successful germination is far more likely, too,' he adds.

 Where to buy cucumber seeds:

-- Thompson & Morgan: more than enough cucumber seeds to shake... well, shake a cucumber at
+- Thompson & Morgan: More than enough cucumber seeds to shake... well, shake a cucumber at.

-- Crocus: a good range of cucumber seeds
+- Crocus: A good range of cucumber seeds.

 7. Garlic

-Anyone who knows how to grow garlic will tell you that that planting individual cloves in cool soil is key to their thriving – so, yes, February is a great time to get to work (although we wouldn't leave it too much later).
+Anyone who knows how to grow garlic will tell you that planting individual cloves in cool soil is key to their thriving — so, yes, February is a great time to get to work (although we wouldn't leave it too much later).

 Where to buy garlic bulbs: